Annual Fuel Utilization Efficiency (AFUE)

 Note that the AFUE refers only to the unit's fuel efficiency (i.e. natural gas, propane of heating oil), not its electricity usage.

-Higher AFUE ratings will be required for furnaces and boilers sold after September 2015.
+Higher AFUE ratings are required for furnaces and boilers sold after September 2015.
 These include:

 - non-weatherized gas furnaces: 80% AFUE